The biggest losers, we suggest, have been management students

 This was the jump from the psychology world in Waltham, MA to the business world down the road in Cambridge, MA.
 However, the first use of anything resembling a pyramid was in Keith Davis’ writing on human management.
 Here is the first time the hierarchy was visualized:

-From there it showed up three years later in an article titled How Money Motivates Men from a “consulting psychologist” named Charles McDermid writing in Business Horizons:
+From there it showed up three years later in an article titled How Money Motivates Men by a “consulting psychologist” named Charles McDermid writing in Business Horizons:

 What was the takeaway of the article?
 That you could use this pyramid and the theories of Maslow to meet employee’s needs through means other than money: